April 13, 2013

 A lot of WordPress sites are being attacked at the moment.

-Below are some precautionary steps I’ve taken and you might consider doing as well. ( If you’re not part of my mailing list already, you might consider subscribing.
-I’ll try to keep y’all informed.)
+Below are some precautionary steps I’ve taken and you might consider doing as well.

 I have updated this post as I’ve gotten more information, so things are definitely changing as I find out more…